-1. Setbacks, building orientation, building materials, height, and scale of residential buildings are considered within the existing neighborhood context.

-3. Transitions between neighborhoods and different land uses provide continuity in scale, density, intensity with adjacent uses.

-- 5. New freestanding or expanded business areas are created within or adjoining an existing Activity Center or as part of creating a new Activity Center. - 6.
+- 1. Setbacks, building orientation, building materials, height, and scale of residential buildings are considered within the existing neighborhood context. - 3.
+Transitions between neighborhoods and different land uses provide continuity in scale, density, intensity with adjacent uses. - 5.
+New freestanding or expanded business areas are created within or adjoining an existing Activity Center or as part of creating a new Activity Center. - 6.
 Exterior building materials are durable, sustainable, and contribute positively to the character of the public realm. - 7.
 The size and impact of surface parking lots is minimized through landscaping, screening, narrow curb-cuts, and use of glare-free, no-spill lighting. - 8.
 New sidewalks contribute to the completion of a sidewalk network.

-The proposed R-5 zoning district would allow all uses that are consistent with nearby residential uses in the area.
+The proposed CD-RM-12 zoning district would allow moderate intensity residential uses that are compatible with the various residential uses located nearby.
 This request is consistent with the intent and purpose of the zoning code, the Comprehensive Plan (GSO 2040) and is generally compatible with the existing development and trend in the surrounding area.